-Grade Level Summary The elements of art are the basis for artmaking and understanding.
-These tools can be used individually or in a variety of combinations to produce visual effects and meaning.
-A continuing understanding of the elements of art can help an artist to both create as well as analyze a unique work of art.
+Grade Level Summary The elements and principles of art are foundational tools for artmaking and understanding.
+These basics can be used individually or in a variety of combinations to produce visual effects and meaning.
+Knowledge and understanding of the elements and principles of art can help an artist to both create as well as analyze a unique work of art.
 Grade Level Units Unit 1 - Elements and Principles of Art Unit 2 - Various Mediums and Procedures Unit 3 - Art History and Cultural Contexts Unit 4 - Craftsmanship

-Unit Title Elements and Principles of Art Unit Summary Students will be further instructed in use of the elements and principles and will demonstrate their understanding in a variety of formats.
-Students will recognize the importance and use of the elements and principles in masterworks as well as construct meaning through utilizing these tools in artwork of their own creation.
+Unit Title Elements and Principles of Art Unit Summary Students will be reminded of prior experiences with the elements and principles as they combine these foundational tools to utilize the principles of art.
+Students will demonstrate their understanding in a variety of formats and through a number of media.
+Students will recognize the importance and use of the elements and principles in masterworks, particularly culturally based, as well as construct meaning through utilizing these tools in artwork of their own creation, drawing inspiration from master artists and different cultures or groups.

-Unit Essential Ouestions:
+Unit Essential Questions:

 - 1. What are the elements of art?
-How are the elements of art like tools in artmaking? - 2.
+What are the principles of art? - 2.
+How can the elements be combined to form the principles?
+How can the principles be used in making artwork? - 3.
 How do artists use line in their artwork?
-How can I use line in my artwork? - 3.
-How can line be used to show movement? - 4.
-How do artists use color in their artwork?
-How can I use color in my artwork? - 5.
-How can color be used to show feeling? - 6.
+How can I use line in my artwork? - 4.
+How can line be used to show movement? - 5.
+What is the importance of color in artwork?
+How can color be representative of meanings and/or feelings? - 6.
 How do artists use texture in their artwork?
 How can I use texture in my artwork? - 7.
 What is implied texture?
 What is actual texture?
 How are they the same and how are they different? - 8.
 How do artists use shape in their artwork?
-How can I use shape in my artwork? - 9.
+How can shape be representative? - 9.
 What is space in artwork?
 Why is space important? - 10.
 What is pattern?
 How can I create a pattern?
 How is pattern used in artwork? - 11.
 How are the elements used the same or differently in painting/sculpture/drawing/etc.? - 12.
 What is the difference between 2-dimensional and 3-dimensional art?
-What is form? - 13.
-What is symmetry?
+What is form?